 The Center’s research activities align with USDOT’s 2014-2015 strategic goals by considering the 12 vision elements identified by USDOT as the major defining elements of a Smart City.
 The Center’s 3 Research Thrust Areas cover 9 of 12 vision elements of USDOT’s Smart Cities.

 Thrust Area 1: Urban Mobility and Connected Citizens

 NYC is increasingly home to a number of leading projects on large-scale urban human tracking, mobility and connected vehicles (CV).
 The C2SMART researchers are involved with two of these ongoing large-scale projects:

 (1) USDOT’s CV pilot deployment program.
-NYC is one of three CV pilot test sites selected by the USDOT, where NYCDOT will instrument up to 10,000 vehicles.
+NYC is one of three CV pilot test sites selected by the USDOT, where NYCDOT is instrumenting up to 10,000 vehicles.
 Two of the C2SMART leaders, Professors Ozbay and Kamga, are part of this new project and are closely working with NYCDOT.
 Under Thrust Area 1, the NYCDOT CV pilot test will be one of the major initiatives that will drive our research agenda.
-In fact, lessons learned from this project will form the basis for deployment at other U.S. cities.
+Lessons learned from this project will form the basis for deployment at other U.S. cities.

 Thrust Area 2: Urban Analytics for Smart Cities